RonaldBarnes/D3-graphs/Readme.md

 * Collision avoidance (no overlapping circles)
 * Edge detection (circles cannot drift outside SVG boundaries)
 * Legend for circle colours
+* Transitions:
-* Transitions: when circles are removed, they shrink and disappear
+	* when circles are removed, they shrink and disappear
+	* when circles are re-added, they grow and take on final colour
 * ...
 * Bug fix: Removing committees from selection should **not** removed that committee from the tool tip: the senator is still a member of, say, 3